How to Get Down Payment Help from Parents or Family Members

 Step 1: Speak to a mortgage lender about it.

-My advice is to start by speaking to a mortgage loan officer about the different programs that allow down payment help from parents.
 Both FHA and conventional loans allow for down payment gifts, and the rules are generally the same.
 But there are some differences when it comes to allowable sources of funds, how long the money needs to be in the bank, etc.

 Step 2: The parent or family member provides gift money.

-The mortgage industry term for this is a down payment “gift.”
 Once you’ve identified a mortgage program that allows for third-party assistance, or gifts, you could then have your parents provide you with the funds to put into your bank account.

 It’s best to have the money deposited into your account sooner rather than later.
 Mortgage underwriters will want to see copies of your bank statements that show when the deposit was made.
 So the sooner you get it in there, the better.

 The specific requirements for deposit verification can vary from one mortgage lender to the next, and also depending on the type of loan you’re using.
-That’s why I stress the importance of speaking to a mortgage company first, before you start making other arrangements.
+That’s why we stress the importance of speaking to a mortgage company first, before you start making other arrangements.

 Step 3: The parent or family member provides a gift letter.

 The most important caveat here is that the money being donated by your parents or family member must truly be a gift.
-In other words, it cannot be a short-term loan from one family member to another.
+In other words, it cannot be a short-term loan provided from one family member to another.

 It is the underwriter’s job to make sure that you, the borrower, meet all requirements for the type of loan you are using.
+They’re like paperwork detectives who work for the mortgage company.

 Underwriting requirements vary depending on the type of mortgage loan being used and other factors.
 But you can be sure that the underwriter will look at bank statements to see how much money you have in the bank, and how long it has been there.

 Some mortgage companies have specific requirements for “source and seasoned” funds.
 Generally speaking, if the down payment funds have been in your bank account for at least a month — and they can be easily traced back to the source — you should be okay.
-But again, you will want to check on these requirements as early on as possible.

 Step 5: Closing the deal.